 - The ability to relate to and connect with others.

-- Improved self-esteem, which goes along with helping other like-minded men and women overcome their obstacles.
+- Improved self-esteem, along with helping other like-minded men and women overcome obstacles.

-- Learning to openly discuss issues honestly and productively.
+- Learning to discuss issues honestly and productively openly.

-- Learning a set of beneficial principles which will help shape the lives of program members.
+- Learning a set of beneficial principles will help shape the lives of program members.

-These are only a few of the numerous benefits associated with 12 step programs.
-At Absolute Awakenings, we strongly believe in 12 step immersion, meaning that we require 12 step participation regardless of which substances were being abused and the severity of abuse.
+These are only a few of the numerous benefits associated with 12-step programs.
+At Absolute Awakenings, we strongly believe in 12-step immersion, requiring 12-step participation regardless of which substances were being abused and the severity.

 What is the 8th Step of Alcoholics Anonymous?

 The 8th step of Alcoholics Anonymous is generally regarded as one of the most challenging steps for program members to complete.
-Essentially, the 8th step requires individuals to make a comprehensive list of every single person they believe they have harmed, both in active addiction and otherwise.
-Some people might confuse the 8th step with the 9th step – the 9th step entails making amends, meaning physically apologizing to the people that you have harmed or wrong in the past.
-What makes the 8th step – simply compiling a list – more difficult than actually facing those you have wronged?
-Well, to complete the 8th step in its entirety you must be completely honest with yourself.
+Essentially, the 8th step requires individuals to make a comprehensive list of every person they believe they have harmed, both in active addiction and otherwise.
+Some people might confuse the 8th step with the 9th step – the 9th step entails making amends, meaning physically apologizing to the people you have harmed or wronged in the past.
+What makes the 8th step – simply compiling a list – more difficult than facing those you have wronged?
+Well, to complete the 8th step in its entirety, you must be completely honest with yourself.

-At Absolute Awakenings Treatment Center, we believe strongly in the importance of the 12 step program as an essential part of comprehensive recovery.
-We have seen our clients benefit immensely from the program as a whole, and learn invaluable lessons from the 8th step.
-If you or someone close to you has been suffering at the hands of substance abuse or dependency disorder, reach out today to get started on your journey of addiction recovery.
+At Absolute Awakenings Treatment Center, we believe strongly in the importance of the 12-step program as an essential part of comprehensive recovery.
+We have seen our clients benefit immensely from the program and learn invaluable lessons from the 8th step.
+So, if you or someone close to you has been suffering at the hands of substance abuse or dependency disorder, reach out today to get started on your journey of addiction recovery.